Vietnamese Spicy Beef Noodle Soup (Bun Bo Hue)

 Meaty toppings for Bún Bò Huế: thinly sliced boneless beef/pork shanks, Vietnamese ham (Chả Lụa), tendon, and bite-size pieces pork knuckles

-The fiery spices are made up of frying together shallots, lemongrass, garlic, red pepper powder, and fresh chilies in neutral oil.
-Sometimes ground annatto seed or the use of annatto oil instead of neutral oil is used for a more vibrant red color.
+The fiery spices in Bun Bo Hue are made up of frying together shallots, lemongrass, garlic, red pepper powder, and fresh chilies in neutral oil and then seasoning the mixture with fish sauce, sugar and if your heart desires, a bit of MSG.

 Bun Bo Hue sate sauce ingredients